-Knead dough with dough hook or by hand for 10 minutes, then place dough in a greased bowl, turning to coat top of dough with butter, then cover and refrigerate dough overnight.
+- Knead the dough with a dough hook or by hand for 10 minutes, then place the dough in a greased bowl, turning to coat the top of the dough with butter, then cover and refrigerate the dough overnight.

-The next morning, bring dough out and allow to sit out on the counter for 3 hours.
+- The next morning, bring the dough out and allow it to sit out on the counter for 3 hours.

-Make filling by combining sugar, and cinnamon.
+- Make the filling by combining sugar, and cinnamon.
 Set aside.

-To assemble, deflate dough and divide in half.
-On a lightly floured surface, roll out one dough half into a 10 x 12 inch rectangle.
-Brush dough with half the melted butter, then sprinkle with half the cinnamon mixture over the surface stopping within about 1/2 inch of one longer edge.
-Roll up jelly roll style starting at the long edge with the cinnamon, making a log.
-Press seam together to lightly seal.
+- Brush the dough with half the melted butter, then sprinkle with half the cinnamon mixture over the surface stopping within about ½-inch of one longer edge.
+Roll up jelly-roll style starting at the long edge with the cinnamon, making a log.
+Press the seam together to lightly seal.

-Make glaze by combining all ingredients.
-Place into a quart ziplock bag, seal and clip off corner with a scissors.
-Squeeze bag to drizzle icing over cooled twists.
+- Make the glaze by combining all ingredients.
+Place into a quart ziplock bag, seal, and clip off the corner with scissors.
+Squeeze the bag to drizzle icing over the cooled twists.